davidde/ethblox/LEARNING.md

     with:
       path: ./.next/standalone
   ```
+  Failing to do so will result in build errors because tar cannot find the proper directory to archive.
 - Still in that file, also comment out the line that says `static_site_generator: next` under `- name: Setup Pages`.
 Additonally, you'll also need to comment out the `with:` header, because an empty field is invalid:
   ```yml
   - name: Setup Pages